zama-ai/concrete-ml/docs/advanced-topics/compilation.md

 import numpy
 from concrete.numpy import compiler

-# Let's assume Quantization has been applied and we are left with integers only.
-# This is essentially the work of Concrete-ML
+# Assume Quantization has been applied and we are left with integers only.
+This is essentially the work of Concrete-ML

 # Some parameters (weight and bias) for our model taking a single feature
 w = [2]